DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_chromebooks.md

 If you didn’t enter a Google domain and don’t have one, you can set one up.
 Schools can set up a Google Domain and get access to Google for Education by [applying for government-funded support through The Key for School Leaders](https://schoolleaders.thekeysupport.com/covid-19/deliver-remote-learning/make-tech-work-you/access-support-set-digital-education-platform/).

 For Chromebooks for children linked to schools, local authorities should use the school’s domain so that children can access their remote education as well as social care.
 If the Chromebook is for a young person who is not linked to a school, local authorities can [set up a Google domain for care leavers and families with children that have a social worker](/devices/google-domain-for-care-leavers-and-children-with-social-worker).

+## Securing your Chromebooks

+You should ensure that enrolled devices have appropriate security settings in place to keep users safe online.
+A web-filtering solution called Cisco Umbrella is included free of charge until 30 September 2021, if you wish to use it.
+Instructions on how to install Cisco Umbrella are included in our [guidance on how to enrol your Chromebooks](/devices/preparing-chromebooks/#How-to-enrol-Chromebooks).

+Cisco Umbrella blocks a range of illegal and inappropriate content and limits searching to the ‘Safe Search’ provided by popular search engines.

+The web-filtering settings are designed to make the devices safe to use and suitable for a wide range of users, from pre-school children up to care leavers.

+We will not actively monitor users' activity on the devices.
+Websites users visit on their devices will not be logged by Cisco Umbrella.
+Those logs would not be available to the local authority or trust but could help ensure that ongoing filtering is effective, for example by letting us test whether it's working after we adjust filtering rules.

+If you decide not to use Cisco Umbrella, we strongly recommend that you enable alternative security settings before you distribute the devices.
+It’s your responsibility to avoid risks to the online safety of the children and young people you are providing devices to.

+You can report access to any inappropriate content that should not be allowed by Cisco Umbrella through the XMA Service Desk.

+Find out [how to access support](/devices/support-and-maintenance) to report Cisco Umbrella issues.

 ## Software